 A few years back, little was known about this small town in the central valley of California.
-Set at 2 hours’ drive southeast from San Francisco, it never received so many visitors as it does today.
+Set at 2 hours drive southeast of San Francisco, it never received so many visitors as it does today.
 What has made the difference?
 Throughout the past 10 years, Lodi has become quite a competition to the leading wine-related county of California, Napa Valley.
-Finally, in 2015, it was Lodi which was pronounced “The Wine Region of the Year”!
+Finally, in 2015, it was Lodi that was pronounced “The Wine Region of the Year”!

 It is always useful to check out the wineries you might want to visit in advance.
-We ended up with a list of 4-5 wineries which were interesting for us for various reasons: good wine, accompanied by cozy environment and food pairing.
+We ended up with a list of 4-5 wineries that were interesting for us for various reasons: good wine, accompanied by a cozy environment, and food pairing.

 Oak Farm Vinery

-A celebration of heritage and good wines, that’s the motto of this mesmerizing family owned winery in the heart of the Central Valley.
-Its interior as well as exterior embraces you with its homey but luxurious vibe.
+A celebration of heritage and good wines, that’s the motto of this mesmerizing family-owned winery in the heart of the Central Valley.
+Its interior as well as exterior embrace you with its homey but luxurious vibe.
 It was love at the first sight!

 Primarily known for its amazing reds, we were tempted to walk away with a couple of cases of their silky Barbera!
 To be honest with you, I thought I had a rather good knowledge of wine but here my palette got opened up so much more!

 A couple of suggestions: Let the master lead you through the whole tasting experience.
-Start with some light crispy whites (they have an amazing Verdelho & Chardonnay) and finish up with the award winning Barbera.
+Start with some light crispy whites (they have an amazing Verdelho & Chardonnay) and finish up with the award-winning Barbera.
 Always taste the home blends, it is a great way to discover the craftsmanship of the winemakers and what winery suits your taste buds the most.
-Watch out for your wine appetite though, there are still a whole list of wineries I am about to take you to!
+Watch out for your wine appetite though, there is still a whole list of wineries I am about to take you to!

 Acquiesce Winery & Vineyards